Learn how the Bocada Cloud Backup Health Score is calculated, and ways to improve your score

 - How to improve your score on this measure: enable the Backup Activity Notification email under User Settings in your Bocada Cloud account.

-Customers subscribed to the Pro or Ultimate plan who have connections to vCenter, AWS, Azure or Google Cloud can take advantage of Bocada Cloud's Asset Inventory validation feature to identify unprotected resources (those that are not being backed up).
-This measures the percent of unprotected resources as displayed in the Inventory Summary report, excluding those that have been "ignored" (a user can "ignore" an unprotected resource because it does not need to be backed up, in the case of a development or test machine for example).
-This measure assigns points using a sliding scale based on the percent of unprotected resources out of the total resources being monitored in Bocada Cloud.
-It's worth 20% of the overall score.
+Customers subscribed to the Pro or Ultimate plans can take advantage of Bocada Cloud's Unprotected resource auditing feature to identify protected AND unprotected resources (those that are not being backed up) in your inventory.
+Once you have connected an inventory source, such as AWS, Azure, Google Cloud or VMWare vCenter, Bocada Cloud audits your inventory and identifies which resources have not had a backup within the past 31 days and reports them as Unprotected.
+This measure assigns points on a sliding scale based on the percent of resources that are unprotected out of the total resources in your inventory that has been connected to Bocada Cloud.
+It excludes any resources that have been "ignored" from the scoring calculation (a user can "ignore" an unprotected resource if it does not need to be backed up, in the case of a development or test machine for example).
+This measure is worth 20% of the overall score.

 If you have questions or issues with the Backup Health Score feature, create a Support Ticket in Bocada Cloud, or contact us.